Body Language Mirroring

 Say: “It’s fun to cooperate and say it at the same time, but it’s also fun to listen more and learn about each other!”

 Begin reading questions from the Favorite Things list and prompting with 1, 2, 3.
-Have students take turns explaining their answers (Cooper partner first, then Lyla partner, then Cooper again, etc).
+Have students take turns explaining their answers.
 Play several rounds of the game, allowing partners to practice speaking, listening, and learning.

 Say: “It can be exciting when friends say something at the same time, but challenging to wait your turn to speak again and share more.
 Being a good friend means taking turns talking and listening to each other.
 When we work together in communicating, we are able to have the most fun.”